andreigue/andreigue.github.io/_posts/2022-09-02-networking-fundamentals2.md

 An example of a port that uses UDP is the DHCP ports 67, 68.
 DHCP (Dynamic Host Configuration Protocol) is used to automatically assign a private IP address to clients on a private network.

 ### 2
+Frames, packets/datagrams, segments, these are all terms use to represent the data, depending on where it is on the TCP/IP stack.
+Protocol Data Unit (PDU) is the general term used for the data.

+### 3
 The segments have arrived in the correct order thanks to the router in the LAN of the server.
 This is because the TCP protocol was used, and so the router has to ensure that the server is receiving the data packets in the correct order.

 ### Sources: